Windows 11 Green Screen: What does it Mean & How to Fix

 - Now, click on Uninstall in the prompt that pops up.

 - Once done, restart the computer for the changes to full effect.

 If you started encountering the Windows 11 green screen error after installing an app, you should remove it.
 In addition, many third-party antiviruses are known to cause the error, so uninstall them.

 - Press Windows + S to launch the Search menu, enter Windows Terminal in the text field, right-click on the relevant search result, and select Run as administrator from the context menu.

-- Click Yes on the UAC (User Account Control) prompt that pops up.
+- Click Yes on the UAC (User Account Control) prompt.

 - Click on the downward-facing arrow at the top, and select Command Prompt from the menu.

 - Now, enter the following commands one a time and hit Enter after each to run the DISM (Deployment Image Servicing and Management) tool: